jspahrsummers/effective-code-review/Effective Code Review.md

 ^ If it ever feels like we're "swimming upstream," maybe there's a good reason for it!
 Dig deeper—many things that look convoluted or hard are actually wrong.

-^ Remember, correctness isuses should mostly be caught through testing, not human reviewers.
+^ Remember, correctness issues should mostly be caught through testing, not human reviewers.
 If the API contract is sensible and there are tests that validate it, any* implementation fulfilling the contract should be basically OK.

 ^ _* of course, there are exceptions; e.g., performance requirements, side effects_

 ---

-# _But remember..._
+# _Remember the order..._

 1. [Intent](#intent)
 1. [Design](#design)